 In the first term of the MPhil, all students take five core modules in biostatistics, epidemiology, applied data analysis, public health and research skills.
-Students subsequently select at least six additional modules, either following a designated pathway in one of the named specialisation themes (epidemiology, global health, health data science, infectious diseases, public health, and primary care research) or following a more personalised pathway.
+Students subsequently select six additional modules, either following a designated pathway in one of the named specialisation themes (epidemiology, global health, health data science, infectious diseases, public health, and primary care research) or following a more personalised pathway.
 Students also complete a dissertation of no more than 15,000 words.

 The overall aim of the programme is to provide course participants with the necessary knowledge and skills to serve as a foundation for a career in population health sciences in academic, practice or other settings.
 Students will receive basic training in the core research methods used in the related academic disciplines of epidemiology, global health, health data science, infectious diseases, public health, and primary care research, and will then be given the opportunity to further specialise in their chosen area of interest.
 The course will teach students how to critique and design population health studies, and will give them the opportunity to carry out focused research under close supervision.
 Ultimately, we expect our graduates to contribute to the study and improvement of population health.